creative-connections/Bodylight.js-FMU-Compiler/README.md

 ```bash
 docker build -t bodylight.js.fmu.compiler "$(pwd)"
 ```
  This builds the Dockerfile as bodylight.js.fmu.compiler.
-This might take a while, as it downloads about 400 MiBs of a docker image from the internet.

 You might need to run this command with root privileges.

-## Starting the compiler
+#### Starting the compiler
 ```bash
 docker run -d \
   --name bodylight.js.fmu.compiler \